Start a conversation

 Best Updated information about Lima, Peru

 For travelers, Lima is merely the gateway to renowned national treasures of Peru, be it Machu Picchu in Cusco or Lake Titicaca in Puno.
-It’s true that the capital city is home to the Andean nation’s main international airport, but Lima is worth more than a short stopover.
+It’s true that the capital city is home to the Andean nation’s main International Airport, but Lima is worth a few days of your travel time.
 An award winning culinary scene, archaeological sites, and Colonial style architecture surrounded by urbanized areas, and near constant views of the Pacific Ocean make Lima a thrilling introduction to your Peru journey, if not the main destination.

 It is the gateway to the country as most travellers to Peru will enter and exit through the city’s modern airport.

 The city is located on the Pacific in the central coastal area of the country.
-It is a large sprawling conurbation whose metropolitan region has a population of over 11 million people.
+It is a large sprawling city whose metropolitan region has a population of over 11 million people.

 Climate